gatsbyjs/gatsby/docs/docs/audit-with-lighthouse.md

 ## Using Gatsby Cloud

-If you use [Gatsby Cloud](https://www.gatsbyjs.com/cloud) a Lighthouse audit runs automatically, every time your site builds.
+If you use [Gatsby Cloud](https://www.gatsbyjs.com/cloud), a Lighthouse audit runs automatically every time your site builds.
 In Cloud, every code commit to GitHub triggers a build, allowing you to see any shifts in your scores and what code changes caused them.

 ![Lighthouse audit in Cloud](./images/cloud-lighthouse.png)